A guide to gifts of equity

 FMV is an estimate of the amount a home can be sold for.
 It's usually calculated by stacking it against prices of comparable homes that are sold nearby.

-The FMV plays into the size of the gift of equity: Gift of Equity = Appraised Value – Agreed Sale Price.
+The FMV is used to determine the size of the gift of equity: Gift of Equity = Appraised Value – Agreed Sale Price.

 3. Draft the gift of equity letter